bitsmist/bitsmist-js_v1/README.md

 - For the people who want to
   - Keep codes simple.
   - Focus on clients’ needs, like selling more products with lesser budgets for systems.
-Not on framework itself, technologies, ...
+Not on framework itself, technologies.
 - For the people who don't want to
   - Take time to framework itself.
   - Climb up the steep learning curve.